circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

 <img src="{{site.baseurl}}/assets/img/logos/yarn-logo.svg" style="display:block;margin:15px auto;width:40%;min-width:320px;" alt="Yarn Logo" />

 [Yarn][yarn-site] is an open-source package manager for JavaScript.
-Both Yarn itself as well as the packages it installs can be cached on CircleCI.
-This can potentially speed up builds but more importantly can remove network connectivity as a source of problems.
+CircleCI can cache both Yarn and the packages it installs.
+This can potentially speed up builds but, more importantly, can reduce errors related to network connectivity.

 ## Setup